-Crowdsourcing is a method that allows organizations to take advantage of self-selected volunteers to accomplish tasks, gather information, or gain new ideas.
+Crowdsourcing allows organizations to find and work with self-selected volunteers to accomplish tasks, gather information, or gain new ideas.
 The end result is not just the work and insight of one person, but of dozens, hundreds, or even thousands.

-However, many project managers wonder exactly who these crowd workers are.
-Because they choose to participate, rather than being chosen by the organization, it’s easy to wonder if crowd workers are truly as qualified to weigh in on the future of your organization.
+However, project managers might wonder exactly who these “crowd workers” are.
+Because they choose to participate, rather than being selected by the organization, it’s easy to wonder if crowd workers are truly as qualified to weigh in on the future of your organization.
 The truth is that crowd workers are far more qualified than you may think.

 Who Are Crowd Workers?

-Many project managers who are considering crowdsourcing assume that employed professionals don’t have time to participate in crowdsourcing projects.
-That assumption couldn’t be farther from the truth.
+Critics often assume that employed professionals don’t have time to participate in crowdsourcing projects.
+That couldn’t be farther from the truth.
 Consider these statistics about crowd workers:

 - Most crowd workers – about 66% – are female.

-- Crowd workers are mostly millennials.
+- Crowd workers are majority millennials.
 Over 50% report a birthdate after 1975.
 When those born from 1970 onward are included, the percentage jumps to 70%.
-This can be a great asset when you’re looking to focus on gaining millennial customers.
+This can be a great asset when you’re looking to focus on gaining millennial customers or recruiting younger workers.

-- Crowd workers are very skilled and generally college educated.
+- Crowd workers are skilled and highly educated.
 More than 50% hold a bachelor’s degree and more than 20% hold a master’s degree.
-This means the crowd is as educated, if not more so than your employees!
+This means the crowd is as educated, if not more so, than your employees!

 - Crowd workers live in smaller households.
 35% are single with no children, and 55% live in a household of only 1 or 2 people.
 However, 30% of crowd workers report being married with children.

 If most crowd workers already have a job, why exactly do they participate in crowdsourcing projects?
 Studies find that the most frequently mentioned motives of crowd workers are: